jorge-leon/femto/README.md

 the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function and basic syntax hilighting.
+I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in multiple windows, cut, copy and paste; forward and reverse searching, a replace function and basic syntax hilighting.
 The proviso being that all this will fit in less than 2000 lines of C.

-Femto is an extended version of Atto Emacs with its own extension language.
+Femto is an extended version of Atto Emacs with its own extension language and less then 20.000 lines of C and Lisp.

 ## History